Completing a grant application can take 40 hours or more. We want to help you navigate the process.

 Your application should show that you'll be responsible with public funds.

-- An expired SAM registration is the top reason for failing to submit an application.
+- An expired SAM.gov registration is the top reason applications are rejected.

 - Reviewers also reject applications because of file issues.
-Do not:
+Be sure to:

-- Include special characters in the file name
+- Avoid special characters in the file name.
+See the list of allowed characters.

-- Save in the wrong version of Adobe Acrobat
+- Save in the correct version of Adobe Acrobat.

 - Do not use attachments for information we require in the body of the application.

-- Cross-reference all tables and attachments to the appropriate text in the application.
+- Be sure to reference all tables and attachments to the appropriate text in the application.

 - Upload the attachments in the order the NOFO requires.

-Before you apply, print out your application.
-Review to ensure you:
+Before you apply, review your entire application to ensure you have:

 - Consider additional information or materials you submit late.